RainbowResort/coppermine/plugins/newsletter/readme.txt

 * Add a check to all files if the plugin is installed in the first place or if an ex-subscriber is accessing the link in error
 * Sanitize all input fields against special chars and escape them
 * Browse by date: create branches by year and month
+* check all boxes on broken queue screen